nbooster/CertusPdf/README.txt

 and https://certusonline.com for sponsoring it.

 Creates one thread per input page... so have that in mind (possible to make that optional or dynamic).

-See the main.cpp example for usage (very simple).
+See the main.cpp example for usage.

 Compile: